BaconRollz14/mediaworld-installer/README.md

-# Sailarr Installer
+# Media World Installer

-Fully automated installation script for creating your own media server powered by Real-Debrid and the *Arr stack.
+Fork of Fully automated installation script for creating your own media server powered by Real-Debrid and the *Arr stack.
 One command setup with comprehensive configuration options.

 ## What is This?